 In the Air

-The 3-ounce rule.
-When it comes to airplane security, no one passes through with any liquid of more than 3 ounces, unless you have an infant.
-TSA restrictions are waived for milk/breastmilk in containers larger than 3 ounces.
-Additional screening in required, but you will be able to feed your little one on a cross-country flight.
+The 3.4-ounce rule.
+When it comes to airplane security, no one passes through with any liquid of more than 3.4 ounces, unless you have an infant.
+TSA restrictions are waived for milk/breastmilk in containers larger than 3.4 ounces.
+Additional screening is required, but you will be able to feed your little one on a cross-country flight.
 To make travel even easier, bring empty bottles (or just filled with formula) through security, then purchase bottled water on the concourse.
 The 3-ounce rule, however, still exists on medicines, lotions or anything else you may typically carry with you for your baby.
 Diaper creams, lotions or other items are available in travel sizes, and if you have a liquid medication you must carry, pour it into 3-ounce containers.

 Give baby a bottle or pacifier during take-off and landing.
 The changes in air pressure during take-off and landing can cause pressure in baby's ears.
 Let the little one suck on a bottle or pacifier during these times.
 Both will help baby to swallow continuously, which helps to clear the ears.
 A bottle or pacifier will also help keep baby quiet during the flight so as not to disrupt the other passengers' flight.